 - During the hike/trek, many times and by foot, you will be required to cross rivers.
 Bring some water shoes and keep them close at hand in your personal backpack.

 - Trekking/hiking poles are not provided.
 If you usually walk with a pole, remember to bring it.

-- Our trek in Altai takes place at more than 2000 metres (1,24 mile) above the sea level, with a pass at 3600 metres (2,24 miles) and an ascent until 4100 metres (2,55 miles) ; think to bring medicines against altitude sickness.
+- Our trek in Altai takes place at more than 2000 metres (1,24 mile) above the sea level, with a pass at 3600 metres (2,24 miles) and an ascent until 4100 metres (2,55 miles); think to bring medicines against altitude sickness.

 For a classical hiking/trekking day, you'll wake up at 7.
 After breakfast, the camp must be tidied, then the breeders can load the animals.
 Generally, we start walking around 9.30 (don't worry, it won't be too hot to walk).
-After about 1.30 walking, we'll have a first break (30 minutes) with a light snack (cereal bar) before walking again for about 1.30.
-From 1 to 3 PM, it's lunch break.
+After about 1.30 walking, we'll have the first break (30 minutes) with a light snack (cereal bar) before walking again for about 1.30.
+From 1 to 3 PM, it's a lunch break.
 In the afternoon, we'll walk for about 2 to 2.30 and will reach our night camp around 5.30 PM.

-Of course, this is explained for information purposes only, and can depend on your own pace, on climate conditions, on the possible encounters on the way, or on the habits of your guide.
+Of course, this is explained for information purposes only and can depend on your own pace, on climate conditions, on the possible encounters on the way, or on the habits of your guide.